Wall Street rallies and US stocks recover much of Friday's wipeout

 Stocks just sank to their worst week since May not so much on that criticism but on worries that Trump's tariffs may be hitting the U.S. economy following a longer wait than some economists had expected.
 Job growth slowed sharply last month, and the unemployment rate worsened to 4.2%.

-Friday’s stunningly weak jobs report did raise expectations on Wall Street that the Fed may have to cut interest rates at its next meeting in September.
+Friday’s stunningly weak jobs report did raise expectations on Wall Street that the Fed will cut interest rates at its next meeting in September.
 That caused Treasury yields to slump in the bond market, and they were mixed on Monday.

-The two-year yield, which moves more closely with expectations for Fed action, edged up to 3.70% from 3.69%.
+The two-year yield, which moves more closely with expectations for Fed action, held at 3.69%.

 “In our view, if the Fed starts to cut rates at its September meeting, we believe this would be supportive for markets,” according to David Lefkowitz, head of US equities at UBS Global Wealth Management.

-Such hopes, combined with profit reports from big U.S. companies that have so far come in better than expected, could help steady a U.S. stock market that may have been due for some turbulence.
-Before Friday, it had gone more than a month without a swing of 1%, either up or down.
+Such hopes, combined with profit reports from big U.S. companies that have largely come in better than expected, could help steady a U.S. stock market that may have been due for some turbulence.
+Before Friday, the S&P had gone more than a month without a daily swing of 1%, either up or down.

-On Wall Street, Wayfair helped lead the way with a 6.8% jump after the retailer of furniture and home decor said accelerating growth helped it make more in profit and revenue during the spring than analysts expected.
+On Wall Street, Wayfair jumped 10.8% after the retailer of furniture and home decor said accelerating growth helped it make more in profit and revenue during the spring than analysts expected.

-Tesla rose 2.8% after awarding CEO Elon Musk 96 million shares of restricted stock valued at approximately $29 billion.
-The move, which comes just six months after a judge ordered the company to revoke his massive pay package, could remove potential worries that Musk may leave the company.
+Tesla rose 1.6% after awarding CEO Elon Musk 96 million shares of restricted stock valued at approximately $29 billion.
+The move, coming six months after a judge ordered the company to revoke his massive pay package, could remove potential worries that Musk may leave the company.

+CommScope soared 75% after reporting a stronger-than-expected quarterly profit and saying that it will sell its connectivity and cable business to Amphenol for $10.5 billion in cash.
+Amphenol rose 3.1%

 In stock markets abroad, indexes rose across much of Europe and Asia.

-Note: This version has been corrected to say that the U.S. stock market had its worst week last week since May, not April.